 What you will learn

 The 12 weeks of the Complete Beauty and Fashion Make-up course will take you from an introduction to basic beauty make-up through to a full understanding of every aspect of the subject.

 You will experience the enjoyable aspects of hands-on creativity combined with insider business knowledge.

 At the end of the course you will have the skills and knowledge necessary to find work in this extremely competitive but incredible industry.

 You will train alongside top artists in the industry for 12 weeks and finish the course with a fashion shoot, working on professional models and shot by a top professional photographer.
 Previously we have worked with Michael Labica and Sandrine Dulermo who have shot campaigns for Givenchy, Cartier, Dior, many international fashion magazines, De Beers and Space NK.
 Thea Baddiley is another talent we shoot with, she often shoots for Harrods and a plethora of commercial clients to draw experience from.

-Your training programme lasts 12 weeks and comprises a series of one and two week modules followed by three weeks of Advanced Beauty and Fashion make-up and Hair towards the end of the course.
+Your training programme lasts 12 weeks and comprises a series of one and two week modules followed by four weeks of Advanced Beauty and Fashion make-up and Hair towards the end of the course.

 In addition to the modules listed below, we will also be coaching you in areas like professional business skills, the do’s and don’ts of how to behave on set, and how to grow as a make-up artist within the industry.

 Here are the individual modules that make up your course.